 How to serve

-- Use this sesame ginger dressing on any tossed salad
+- On salad – use this sesame ginger dressing on any tossed salad

-- Dress an Asian cold noodle salad, spiralized cucumber or zucchini noodles
+- Noodle sauce – dress an Asian cold noodle salad, spiralized cucumber or zucchini noodles

-- Make Asian coleslaw – simply shred cabbage and top with this amazing dressing
+- Asian coleslaw – simply shred cabbage and top with this amazing dressing

-- Add to any rice, noodle or Buddha bowl
+- Drizzle – add to roasted veggies, crispy tofu or on any rice, noodle or Buddha bowl

 Variations

-- Instead of adding tahini, add peanut butter for a spicy peanut sauce
+- Peanut sauce – instead of adding tahini, use peanut butter.
+And, add chili sauce or chili peppers for a spicy peanut sauce.

-- Use as a marinade for chicken, fish or pork
+- Marinade – use as a marinade for chicken, fish or pork

-- This makes a wonderful stir fry sauce!
+- Stir fry sauce – this makes a wonderful stir fry sauce!
 Add it to your stir fry during the last minute of cooking.

-- Add some orange peel for an orange sesame dressing.
+- Orange sesame dressing – add some orange peel for an orange sesame dressing.
 Use either fresh or powdered orange peel.
 I absolutely ADORE this variation. ¼ teaspoon will do the trick.

 FAQ